 That’s bad news for orchids, which are exquisitely adapted to their environments.
 Some species grow only within highly localized microclimates, on a single mountaintop or a specific rainforest tree.
 Even orchids with wider ranges are highly sensitive to environmental changes caused by development, climate change, or over-collection.
 Of the 98,500 species included on the Red List of Threatened Species produced by the International Union for Conservation of Nature, 1,360 listings are orchids.

 Britain’s Cypripedium calceolus faces a unique dilemma.
 Compared to other species, this lady’s slipper has a wide range, growing from the U.K. to Russia, and in some parts of Asia.
 Because it remains relatively abundant in the wilderness of countries such as Sweden, the Red List considers Cypripedium calceolus a species of least concern for conservation in Europe.
 Zoom into the U.K., though, and the picture changes.
 Thanks to Victorian orchidelirium, Britain’s lady’s slipper population was decimated by ruthless collection.
 By the early-20 century, it was believed to be extinct.
 That is, until 1930, when a lone, nature-loving wanderer stumbled upon one in Yorkshire.
-Typical of orchids’ very long lifespans, the plant grows to this day.
+Typical of some orchids’ very long lifespans, the plant grows to this day.*

 Ask Mike Fay, Senior Research Leader at the Royal Botanic Gardens at Kew, about this Cypripedium calceolus and he will happily tell you about its rediscovery, the kind of soil it prefers, and his lab’s effort to propagate it.
 He will not, however, tell you its location.
 “That isn’t in the public domain,” he says.